 Wow… the claims adjuster is almost done with the negotiations and ready to close the auto accident claim, which is why they were hired by the insurance company in the first place.
 After going back and forth a few times, eventually, the claims adjuster will make you and your attorney an offer that you feel good about accepting.
 That is what they’ve been working toward the whole time.
 They work to close claims in the dollar range that appeases the insurance company.
 In order to get most of what you want, it helps greatly to have representation in the form of an attorney who is really experienced and quite familiar with negotiating with claims adjusters and insurance companies.
 In closing, the final agreed-upon settlement amount usually falls in the range that the insurance company can live with and the claimant can be content with.
 Just think of how much less you will get, though, if you’re taking on a big insurance company that has hired a seasoned and experienced auto accident claims adjuster without an equally experienced lawyer who has your best interest in mind.

 If you, or a loved one, have sustained injuries due to the negligence of another party we can help.
-Call our law firm at (941) 877-6012 to schedule a free consultation with a personal injury attorney in Sarasota.
+Call our law firm at (941) 954-4000 or fill out our online form to schedule a free consultation with a personal injury attorney in Sarasota.
 Our office is able to take injury intake information 24 hours a day, 7 days a week.
 Remember, if you’ve been hurt because of the carelessness of someone else you have rights.
 We fight for your financial justice.